-Just like the PAM 338 model that, too, was presented during this year’s SIHH 2010 event, the new hand-wound Panerai Radiomir 8 Days (PAM 346) combines titanium alloy of its mildly oversized case with 18-karat rose gold of its three hands in something that some may feel like an ugly mix of difficult to match metals.
+Just like the PAM 338 that, too, was presented during this year’s SIHH 2010 show, the hand-wound Panerai Radiomir 8 Days (PAM 346) combines titanium alloy of its mildly oversized case with 18-karat rose gold of its three hands in something that some may feel like an ugly mix of difficult to match metals.

 As usual, Panerai tried to make the watch as ‘true to its roots’ as possible offering the same cushion-shaped case with the same sandwich-style dial and the same indicators: visually, I can not detect any significant differences between the two models, besides the fact that the PAM 346 is shipped in a larger case 45 millimeters in width.
 The signature wire lugs, the characteristic winding crown and the signature luminous insert in the dial are still here.
-Making the watch an easily recognizable “Panerai,” the company, however, makes the watch absolutely featureless, it doesn’t offer anything new even if you only compare it to other members of the Radiomir product range.
+Trying to make it as easily recognizable “Panerai” as possible, the company, however, makes it featureless.
+The 346 doesn’t offer anything new even if you only compare it to other members of the Radiomir product range.

 Well, at least there is something different inside.
-Look through the synthetic sapphire crystal that covers the timekeeper’s back tells us that the watch is powered by a completely different movement.
-While the PAM 338 features a hand-wound Caliber P.999 in-house movement –Panerai’s first step towards becoming a real Manufacture– the Radiomir 8 Days PAM 346 comes equipped with much less exciting, but still deserving at least a second glance, P.2002/9 caliber.
-Too, featuring manual winding, this fairly simple mechanism demonstrates so-called ‘extensive’ approach to the problem of increasing a timekeeper’s maximum power reserve featuring not one, not two, but whole THREE spring barrels thus increasing the power reserve to 192 hours or whole eight days.
+Look through the synthetic sapphire crystal that covers the back tells us that the watch is powered by a completely different movement.
+While the PAM 338 features an in-house (also, hand-wound) Caliber P.999 –Panerai’s first step towards becoming a real Manufacture– the Radiomir 8 Days PAM 346 comes equipped with much less exciting, but still deserving at least a second glance, P.2002/9 caliber.
+Too, featuring manual winding, this fairly simple mechanism demonstrates the so-called ‘extensive’ approach to the problem of increasing a timekeeper’s maximum power reserve featuring not one, not two, but whole THREE spring barrels thus increasing the power reserve to 192 hours or whole eight days.

 As usual, this might be not considered practical for a watch equipped with a self-winding movement (after all, you can always place a timepiece that you don’t wear too often into a winding machine and forget about it,) but for an expensive piece that features a hand-wound caliber and maybe only gets to see the light on weekends, this sort of power reserve is priceless.